Daniel-Lutz/tracking-turrent/README.md

-# Robot name
+# Tracking Turret
-___ is a pan and tilt tracking... ___ is the refined version of a pervious pan and tilt tracking robot I made summer 2023
+In this project I designed and constructed a pan and tilt tracking robot.
+It is the refined version of a pervious pan and tilt tracking robot I made summer 2023

 # Its capabilities include
 - Color and object detection
+- Aiming and shooting software
-- Near omnidirectional tracking and shooting of target
+- Pan and tilt degrees of rotation, allowing for near omnidirectional tracking and shooting of target
--

 # Upgrades from last year include
-- 180 degrees of tracking in the x and y directions to near omnidireectional tracking
+- Near omnidireectional tracking
 - Improved structural stability
 - Improved shot accuracy by __%

-# Pan tilt stepper motor tracking turret Superior Upgraded Enhanced Automated
-# P T SM T T S U E A
+Pan tilt stepper motor tracking turret Superior Upgraded Enhanced Automated P T SM T T S U E A
-# Superior Object Tracking Machine
+Superior Object Tracking Machine
-#